Skip to main content

 Schorl (Black Tourmaline)

-The iron-rich, aluminum-bearing variety that constitutes the vast majority of Black Tourmaline.
+The iron-rich, aluminum-bearing variety that makes up the vast majority of Black Tourmaline.
 The most common tourmaline species, found on every continent.
-Its dense, heavy character and strong vertical striations make it easy to identify in the field.
+Dense and heavy with strong vertical striations.

 Dravite (Brown Tourmaline)

-A magnesium-rich tourmaline variety that ranges from dark brown to blackish-brown.
-Shares many of Black Tourmaline's grounding and protective properties but with a slightly softer, more nurturing energy.
+A magnesium-rich tourmaline ranging from dark brown to blackish-brown.
+Shares Black Tourmaline's grounding properties with a softer energy.
 Less common than schorl.

 Black Tourmaline in Quartz (Tourmalinated Quartz)